ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 GDPR, California CCPA, and many other privacy regulations.
 The enterprise should implement and enforce their duty of care.

-See {{NetEq}} for more context on privacy in networking devices
+See {{NetEq}} for more context on privacy in networking devices.

 {: #security-cons}
 # Security Considerations

-Attestation results from the RIV procedure are subject to a number of attacks:
+Attestation Results from the RIV procedure are subject to a number of attacks:

-* Keys may be compromised
+* Keys may be compromised.
-* A counterfeit device may attempt to impersonate (spoof) a known authentic device
+* A counterfeit device may attempt to impersonate (spoof) a known authentic device.
-* Man-in-the-middle attacks may be used by a counterfeit device to attempt to deliver responses that originate in an actual authentic device
+* Man-in-the-middle attacks may be used by a counterfeit device to attempt to deliver responses that originate in an actual authentic device.
-* Replay attacks may be attempted by a compromised device
+* Replay attacks may be attempted by a compromised device.

 ## Keys Used in RIV
 Trustworthiness of RIV attestation depends strongly on the validity of keys used for identity and attestation reports.
 RIV takes full advantage of TPM capabilities to ensure that results can be trusted.

-Two sets of keys are relevant to RIV attestation
+Two sets of keys are relevant to RIV attestation:

 * A DevID key is used to certify the identity of the device in which the TPM is installed.
-* An Attestation Key (AK) key signs attestation reports, (called 'quotes' in TCG documents), used to provide evidence for integrity of the software on the device.
+* An Attestation Key (AK) key signs attestation reports (called 'quotes' in TCG documents), used to provide evidence for integrity of the software on the device.

 TPM practices usually require that these keys be different, as a way of ensuring that a general-purpose